collaborativebioinformatics/Haploblock_Clusters/README.md

 We are taking the help of existing tools for phasing (SHAPEIT and IMPUTE) and relatedness calculation (ARG-Needle) to obtain the haplotype blocks containing SV information and their relatedness with each other.
 We then create a similarity matrix for the haplotype blocks for all samples within different populations.
 We further link this information to SVs (in vcf file).

 # Haplotype blocks in one individual arederived from the population

 ![image](https://github.com/user-attachments/assets/cc02f217-4e04-4904-90ab-a228b9f5edf2)

 ## Methods
+We built a DNAnexus applet which takes vcf files as an input and generates similarity matrix among the haplotype blocks as an output.
+The process involves multiple steps where first, the vcf files are phased by SHAPEIT5 to generate .map file for genetic map and by IMPUTE to generate .hap file.
+Both .map and .hap files are provided as an input for ARG-Needle which generates graphs for the haplotype blocks.
+A custom script then calculates relatedness between haplotype blocks.
+To test our workflow, we leveraged the genomic data for chromosome 6 from 1000 Genome Project for three populations (each population containing 100 individuals), namely Dai Chinese (CDX), Puerto Rican from Puerto Rico (PUR), British from England and Scotland (GBR).

 ### Workflow

 <img width="316" alt="image" src="https://github.com/user-attachments/assets/92e0c5fc-49ea-440a-a004-c9e34468fa12">

 ## Results

+We leverage the principles of ancestral recombination graph (ARG) that are used to determine how ancestral genetic material is passed onto its descendants considering the coalescent time and recombination.
+ARG-Needle program can infer history of inheritance from hundreds of thousands of genome samples.

 ## Use cases
   - rare germline mutations